 How long do gel pedicures last?

-The average gel pedicure lasts at least two weeks but may remain immaculate for three four or even more weeks depending on your choice of shoe, your overall activity level, or environmental circumstances such as time spent on the beach or in chlorine pools.
+The average gel pedicure lasts at least two to three weeks but can last up to four weeks depending on the shoe, activity level, and environmental factors like time spent on the beach or in chlorinated pools.

 How often should you get a gel pedicure?

-The gel pedicure may be the lesser-known cousin of the gel manicure, but that doesn’t make it any less lovable.
+The gel pedicure isn't as well-known as the gel manicure, but that doesn't mean it's any less fun to get one.

-The many stunning color options available from S&L Beauty mean that you can stock up on a collection of polishes that work perfectly for any season, mood, or occasion that might call for a little added pampering.
+S&L Beauty Company has a wide range of beautiful colours, so you can stock up on polishes that work well for any season, mood, or event that needs a little extra pampering.
 With gel nail polish that is safe for your skin, nails, and the planet, the possibilities are endless.
-See our gel nail polishes for ideas and inspiration.